 Some other health benefits of Lycopene are:

-• Lycopene may help in improving your eyesight – prevention of cataract, macular degeneration, etc.
+- Lycopene may help in improving your eyesight – preventing cataracts, macular degeneration, etc.

 Tomato Extract shields the skin against UV-induced erythema.
-Also, high levels of Lycopene neutralize free radical that damage the skin and lead to photoaging.
+Also, high levels of Lycopene neutralize free radicals that damage the skin and lead to photoaging.